 This gluten free and vegan cranberry orange coffee cake is a festive holiday breakfast made with wholesome ingredients.
 An amazing coffee cake that is moist with a perfect crumb.
 And all in your blender?
 Yup!
 (Don’t worry, if you do not have a high powered blender, you can still make this!)

-You can change the fruits and zest if you like…I just love cranberries and orange, and my son still can’t have berries!
-I am thinking of trying cherries, maybe a rhubarb and strawberry combo!
+You can change the fruits and zest if you like…I just love the combination of cranberries and orange together!
+My son still can’t have berries anyways!
+I am thinking of trying cherries, maybe a rhubarb and strawberry combo in the summer!

 - Cranberry Upside Down Cake

 - Pumpkin Cinnamon Rolls – Gluten Free & Vegan